 This route, known as the New Golden Route, also uses a bullet train line, the Hokuriku Shinkansen, for most of its journey to Kyoto.
 But along the way, you’ll have the opportunity to stop and experience a Japan that is more adventurous, more surprising, and perhaps more luxurious than the Japan of your dreams.

 We’ve compiled an itinerary of some of the most interesting and exciting things to experience on your journey between Tokyo and Kyoto through Hokuriku, starting with some fun in Japan’s scintillating capital.
-And because the itinerary takes you through some of the less-traveled parts of Japan and includes many outdoor activities, it may provide you some peace of mind as you consider your options for travel during the COVID and post-COVID era.
+And because the itinerary takes you through some of the less-traveled parts of Japan and includes many outdoor activities, it may provide you some peace of mind as you consider your options for travel during the post-COVID era.

 Tokyo: Go on a Scenic Cruise in Tokyo Bay and Eat at Hip Cafes and Restaurants